Coronavirus: Bins and recycling

 Special uplift for bulky waste

-From 1 June, we will be restarting a scaled down version of our Special Uplifts for Bulky Waste.
+From 8 June, we will be restarting our Special Uplifts for Bulky Waste for all householders.

 Uplifts cost £35.
 We will uplift up to 5 bulky items (1 item = 3 black bags).
 All items must be placed at the kerbside - we cannot uplift from inside properties, sheds or garages.